 - The Greek Theatre is wheelchair user accessible.
 The ramp is in front of the Ticket Office, and there's a drop-off point at the North gate.

 How to Get to the Berkeley Greek Theatre

 The theatre is at 2001 Gayley Road in Berkeley, near the University of California campus.

-Using BART: You can get directions to the Greek using BART on their website.
-It's about a mile walk to the theatre from the BART station on Shattuck, which will take about 20 minutes.
+You can to the Greek using BART, but It's about a mile walk to the theatre from the station on Shattuck, which will take about 20 minutes.

 More Things to Know

 If you're going to Berkeley for a concert, you'd might as well stay a little longer.
 To help you plan your trip use this Berkeley weekend getaway guide.